-The Old Town Neighborhoods Plan is a combined update of the Eastside and Westside Neighborhood Plans and provides a renewed vision and policy guidance for the two neighborhoods.
-This plan seeks to address new and ongoing neighborhood issues and opportunities and provides details on programs, strategies and actions to support neighborhood quality of life in topic areas such as land use, transportation, housing, and sustainability.
+The Old Town Neighborhoods Plan (Plan) is a combined update of the Eastside and Westside Neighborhood Plans developed in the 1980s, and provides a renewed vision and policy guidance for the two neighborhoods.
+This plan seeks to address new and ongoing neighborhood issues and opportunities and provides details on programs, strategies and actions to support neighborhood quality of life in topic areas such as land use, transportation, housing, sustainability, and more.

 The Plan study area includes both the Eastside and Westside neighborhoods, which border Downtown and extend further south and west.
 Encompassing many of the earliest residential blocks in Fort Collins, the neighborhoods are unique, offering a historic connection to the community's founding, distinctive architectural styles, and a favorable location close to Downtown, Colorado State University and the Poudre River.